jonreid/FailKit/README.md

 	- `\n`, `\r`, `\t` (newline, carriage return, tab)
 - **Other types:** Use default Swift description

+## 💡 See a Working Example

+Check out the [Demo folder](https://github.com/jonreid/FailKit/tree/main/Demo) to see:

+- A real custom assertion built using FailKit
+- How to test that assertion using `FailSpy`

+It’s a complete, working example you can use as a starting point for your own helpers.

 ## Installation

 Use Swift Package Manager: